 9. Aids In Weight Loss

 Due to their ability to improve metabolic function, persimmons are a perfect weight-loss food.
-Low in calories and high in dietary fiber, eating persimmons means increased energy and increased metabolism as mentioned in #8 – and that helps burn away unwanted weight.
+Because they are low in calories and high in dietary fiber, eating persimmons means increased energy and increased metabolism as mentioned in #8 – and that helps burn away unwanted weight.
 Additionally, due to the improved digestive qualities of persimmons, water retention is avoided as well.

-The longtime popular Parade Magazine also included persimmons in their list of top fruits for weight loss, mentioning that their high fiber content aids digestion which in turn, helps with weight loss.
+The longtime popular Parade Magazine also includes persimmons in their list of top fruits for weight loss, due to their high fiber content.

 Persimmons For Beautiful Skin